How to be a TikTok music megastar | Malay Mail

-His songs ― including hits like Lights Are On, It’s OK and Go Solo ― have been used on 1.6 million TikTok videos, driving fans to other music services where he has picked up hundreds of millions of streams.
+His songs have been used on 1.6 million TikTok videos and picked up hundreds of millions of streams on other music services.

 Rosenthal gave AFP a few tips on the secrets of his TikTok success.